akilanpalanikumar-web/hackathon-level-2/README.md

-# Activity Tracker - Hackathon Level 2
+# Activity Tracker with CRUD

 ## Project Title
-Activity Tracker
+Activity Tracker with CRUD Operations – Interactivity Implementation

 ## Objective
-This project is created for Hackathon Level-2: Interactivity Implementation.

-The objective is to build a beginner-friendly front-end application that allows users to:
+The objective of this project is to implement front-end interactivity using JavaScript.
+The application allows users to add, view, edit, delete, and complete activities while showing real-time progress updates without refreshing the page.

-- View a list of activities
-- Mark activities as completed
-- See real-time progress updates
-- Use JavaScript interactivity without backend services
+## Application Overview
+This project is a beginner-friendly Activity Tracker built for Front-End Development Hackathon Level-2.
+It converts a static interface into an interactive application using JavaScript DOM manipulation and localStorage.

 ## Features
+- Add new activity
-- Displays activity list dynamically
+- View activity list dynamically
+- Edit activity details
+- Delete activity
 - Mark activity as completed
-- Updates progress instantly
+- Real-time progress tracking
-- Shows progress bar
+- Progress bar update
-- Shows success message when all activities are completed
+- Completion message when all activities are completed
-- Reset all activities option
+- Reset all activities
-- Uses browser localStorage to save progress
+- localStorage support

+## CRUD Operations
+- **Create** – Add a new activity
+- **Read** – Display all activities dynamically
+- **Update** – Edit activity details and mark activity as completed
+- **Delete** – Remove activity from the list

+## Data Handling Approach
+The application uses a JavaScript array of objects to store activity data.
+Each activity contains:
+- `id`
+- `title`
+- `description`
+- `completed`

+The data is also saved in browser localStorage so that user progress remains available after page refresh.

+## UI Components
+- Activity Form
+- Activity List
+- Complete Button
+- Edit Button
+- Delete Button
+- Progress Summary
+- Progress Bar
+- Status Message

-## Technologies Used
+## Technology Used
 - HTML
 - CSS
 - JavaScript

+## Application Logic
+1. Activities are stored in a JavaScript array.
+2. Activities are rendered dynamically in the UI.
+3. Users can create a new activity using the form.
+4. Users can edit or delete existing activities.
+5. Users can mark an activity as completed.
+6. Completed activities are counted automatically.
+7. Progress text and progress bar update instantly.
+8. Data is stored in localStorage.

+## Best Practices Followed
+- Meaningful variable and function names
+- Reusable functions
+- Beginner-friendly code structure
+- Avoided unnecessary hardcoding
+- Edge cases handled:
+  - No activities available
+  - All activities completed
+- Real-time DOM updates without page reload

+## Expected Output
+- Working front-end application
+- Interactive activity tracking system
+- CRUD-based operations
+- Real-time progress display
+- Properly functioning localStorage
+- Ready for GitHub upload

+## Learning Outcome
+By developing this project, the following concepts were learned:
+- JavaScript event handling
+- DOM manipulation
+- CRUD operation implementation
+- Real-time UI updates
+- localStorage usage
+- Front-end application structure

 ## File Structure
-This project is made in a single file:
+This project is built using a single file:
 - `index.html`
 - `style.css`
 - `script.js`

-## How It Works
-1. Activity data is stored in a JavaScript array.
-2. Activities are displayed dynamically in the UI.
-3. When the user clicks the "Mark as Completed" button, the activity status changes from Pending to Completed.
-4. Progress text and progress bar update instantly without reloading the page.
-5. localStorage is used to save the updated progress.
-6. When all activities are completed, a success message is displayed.

-## Functional Components Implemented
-- Dynamic activity list rendering
-- Status update from Pending to Completed
-- Real-time progress count
-- Real-time UI update
-- Reset functionality
-- localStorage support

-## Best Practices Followed
-- Meaningful variable names
-- Separate logic using functions
-- Beginner-friendly code
-- Comments can be added for explanation
-- Edge case handled when all activities are completed

-## Application Logic
-- Activities start with `completed: false`
-- Clicking the button changes the activity state to completed
-- Completed count is recalculated
-- Progress bar width is updated
-- Data is saved to localStorage

-## Expected Output
-- User can see the list of activities
-- User can mark each activity as completed
-- UI updates immediately
-- Progress summary changes in real time
-- Displays:
-  - `2 out of 5 activities completed`
-- When all activities are completed:
-  - `Great job!
-All activities are completed.`

-## Future Improvements
+## Conclusion
-- Add new activities
-- Delete activities
-- Filter pending/completed activities
-- Add due dates
-- Add dark mode
+The Activity Tracker with CRUD successfully demonstrates Level-2 interactivity implementation.
+It provides a simple and effective way to manage activities using JavaScript and improves user experience through dynamic updates and real-time progress tracking.

 ## Author
-Your Name
+Abubakkar Sithik